 An authentic Greek salad is one of the healthiest choices you can make.
 Feta cheese is much lower in both calories and fat than other cheeses, and the olive oil provides additional benefits, such as heart-healthy fats and antioxidants.
 One of my favorite Greek olive oils is made by Theotoky Estate, an organic winery and olive oil farm in Corfu.

-Also, there is no such thing as “Greek Dressing” like we get in America.
+There is no such thing as “Greek Dressing” like we get in America.
 Speaking to several locals, I learned that their traditional salad dressing is nothing more than good olive oil, some red wine vinegar, and dried oregano.

 I found it interesting that dried oregano is preferred over fresh oregano on most of the islands.
 Apparently it dates back to earlier times, when the Greeks would preserve the treasured herb so they could use it year-round.
 If you would like to use fresh oregano in this dish, plan on using three times as much fresh chopped Greek oregano in place of one part dried.

 This authentic Greek salad recipe is sure to be a hit at your next summer dinner party.
-Pair it with my chicken souvlaki skewers.

 Authentic Greek Salad (Horiatiki)Recipe by Jason Hill – CookingSessions.com